chrismytton/fancybox-rails/README.md

 you'll need to purchase one if you intend to use that fork for commercial purposes.

+## Contributing

+1. Fork it
+2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Commit your changes (`git commit -am 'Added some feature'`)
+4. Push to the branch (`git push origin my-new-feature`)
+5. Create new Pull Request

 ## More information

 * [Contributors](https://github.com/hecticjeff/fancybox-rails/contributors)